hugessen/LazSoc-1.0/readme.md

 - My clubs area for the clubs you've bought premium membership for
 - A way to show which events require a ticket vs which ones dont
 - Include links to buy event tickets
+- Swipe to go back across the app
+- Find a better way to reload preferences when they change rather than just disabling swipe to go back and disabling caching

 # Notes
 Currently, iOS will only be allowed to open twitter/facebook app.
 To allow more, *platforms/ios/LazSoc/LazSoc-Info.plist* needs to be updated to include the new URLs.
 More info [here](http://stackoverflow.com/questions/30987986/ios-9-not-opening-instagram-app-with-url-scheme) and [here](https://github.com/ohh2ahh/AppAvailability/issues/22).
 Current entry is: